Your guide to university terminology

 It’s an online system designed to help you make the most of your time at UCLan by pulling together lots of information about you and your UCLan journey in one easily accessible place.
 Use Starfish to view module information (including attendance and grades) and quickly connect with and get help from relevant academic staff and support services around the University.
 You’ll find Starfish within the Student Hub.

-The Student Portal provides you with all the information you should need while studying with us.
+The Student Hub provides you with all the information you should need while studying with us.
 You can find information and advice about all aspects of student life, including course information, health, money and careers.
 You can also use the eLearn (Blackboard) online learning environment to access study materials and reading lists.
-You can access the Student Portal once you have received your network account details.
+You can access the Student Hub once you have received your network account details.

 An organisation that is run by students, is dedicated to the representation and support of the students at the university and promotes social activities.
 Find out more.